muehmar/pojo-builder/README.md

 ## Change Log

+* 2.1.1 - Fix generation of builder for factory methods and constructors with identicaly signatures (issue `#49`)
 * 2.1.0 - Support upper and lower bounds for wildcard types (pr `#47`)
 * 2.0.1
     * Update the publishing process